Can't find what you're looking for?

 Exploring Our New Student Success Center

-Amanda Fairbanks, Lead Institution, Great Plains IDEA
+Amanda Burris, Lead Institution, Great Plains IDEA

 The Great Plains IDEA Student Success Center is an online hub of resources to support the online academic and student experience.
 The Success Center integrates articles and tools about time management, writing and research, career resources, and more to help students be successful.
 This session will provide an opportunity to explore the revamped Student Success Center, and have conversations with your colleagues about how it can be utilized to benefit students.